 If it provides peace of mind, an athlete or a representative can contact USADA's Drug Reference department to let them know that the athlete is receiving emergency medical treatment.
 The athlete and their physicians should determine the best medical care, so contacting USADA to approve treatment is NOT necessary.
-The goal of notifying USADA is to allow us to help an athlete get all the necessary paperwork for a TUE application if a TUE is needed.
+The goal of notifying USADA is to allow us to help an athlete get all the necessary paperwork for a TUE Application if a TUE is needed.
 Athletes are not required to notify USADA at this stage.

-When an athlete has time or when they are released from the hospital (whichever comes first), they should be sure to check all the medications on GlobalDRO.com or call Athlete Express to determine if a TUE is necessary.
+When an athlete has time or when they are released from the hospital (whichever comes first), they should be sure to check all the medications on GlobalDRO.com or call Athlete Connect to determine if a TUE is necessary.
 If a TUE is required, please consider the following as it will aid in the TUE request:

-- Provide copies of the hospital medical records outlining the clinical exam, diagnosis, treatment plan, and any prohibited substances and methods administered (ER admission/discharge notes, and a physician's clinical notes detailing the treatment). - Completely fill out a TUE application and write "EMERGENCY TUE" at the top of the form. - Provide written personal statement regarding the circumstances surrounding the events as they occurred, along with any other relevant information.
+- Provide copies of the hospital medical records outlining the clinical exam, diagnosis, treatment plan, and any prohibited substances and methods administered (ER admission/discharge notes, and a physician's clinical notes detailing the treatment). - Completely fill out a TUE Application and indicate that this is an "EMERGENCY TUE." - Provide written personal statement regarding the circumstances surrounding the events as they occurred, along with any other relevant information.